-We meet all day trip paddlers at 6889 Canal Street in Paoli, WI.
-(This will come up as a Belleville Address).
-You will then be checked in and asked to sign a waiver or .
-At this time the shuttle bus will take you to the drop off point at Valley Road near Verona.
-You will receive a short update of the current speed and water level, and any known hazards.
+Shuttles taking you up river begin at 8:30 and run until 1pm.
+We meet all customers at the Paoli Park shelter near the finish point of your day.
+We meet all customers at the Paoli Park shelter near the finish point of your day.
+Upon arrival to the starting point you will receive a short update of the current speed and water level, and any known hazards.
+Your reserved equipment will be waiting for you.
 You will receive assistance entering the river and getting in your boat.
 When you reach the take out at Paoli, you will get out of your boat and safely pull it ashore.
-Leave all equipment in a safe location and together, but please keep in mind that you are responsible for the equipment until it is picked up.
-We ask that you plan to be off the water and have equipment available for pick up no later than 4:30pm.
+Most paddlers take around 3 hours to complete.
+Leave all equipment where indicated at the take out.
+Please keep in mind that you are responsible for the equipment until it is safely in Paoli at the take out.
+We ask that you plan to be off the water and have equipment available for pick up no later than 5 pm.

 What to Expect From the River

 Your experience on the river can be completely different each time you go.
 At times the river can be shallow and slow moving in spots, sometimes requiring you jump out to give your boat a quick shove.
 Other spots can be narrow, faster, and deeper.
 There will be branches to duck under, push aside, and navigate around.
 You will find twists and turns, and then longer easy sections.
 Water levels change, so even the same section may be different each time you go.
 You will paddle through forests, wetlands, and fields.
-Look out for the cattle crossing gates located between Valley Road and Riverside road.
-These are marked and passable, but always be aware of your surroundings.
 You will be made aware of any known obstructions prior to your departure.

 Natural Obstructions & River Maintenance

 Throughout the year wind, high water, severe storms, and simple aging effects the trees along the river’s banks.
 It is always possible a new obstruction can occur between efforts to keep the river open.
 You may have to portage over or around trees and branches.
 Always stay alert and communicate your experience to Sugar River Outfitters staff.